AntonioRochaAZ/Basic-Optimization-Framework---FORTRAN-90/doc/doc.md

 The mentioned procedures are all defined in the [[optmod]] module.

+An interactive graph of the subroutine calls described below can be found in [[main]] (under "Calls").

-- Subroutine ``handle_main_file(...)`` handles reading of this file, calling the optimization methods and passing the important hyperparameters to them.
-As of know, they are written to a text file called ``output/hyperparams.txt`` (deleted by the end of execution), which is then read by the corresponding optimization method - this could
+- Subroutine ``handle_main_file(...)`` handles reading of the main file, calling the optimization methods and passing the important hyperparameters to them.
+As of now, they are written to a text file called ``output/hyperparams.txt`` (deleted by the end of execution), which is then read by the corresponding optimization method - this could